Caliban's War: Plot summary

-The crew lands on Io, where Amos and Meng rescue Mei along with other immunodeficient children, and Draper kills a Protomolecule soldier using his hard-won knowledge about its capabilities.
-The crew heads back to Luna, where those responsible for the super soldier project are brought to justice.
-Avasarala is promoted, Prax is hired to oversee efforts to restore Ganymede, Draper returns to Mars, and the Rocinante takes a contract escorting a supply ship.
+The crew lands on the Io base, where Amos and Prax rescue Mei along with other immunodeficient children, and Bobbie kills the last alien soldier using her knowledge about its capabilities.
+The crew heads back to Luna, where those responsible for the alien soldier project including Mao and Errinwright are brought to justice.
+Avasarala is promoted, Prax is hired to oversee efforts to restore Ganymede, Bobbie returns to Mars, and the Rocinante begins freelance contract work, now unaffiliated with the OPA.